JosieHong/FIDDLE/README.md

 ### Pre-trained Model Weights

-To use the pre-trained models, download the weights from the [release page](https://github.com/JosieHong/FIDDLE/releases/tag/v1.0.0):
+To use the pre-trained models, please use the following scripts to download the weights from the [release page](https://github.com/JosieHong/FIDDLE/releases/tag/v1.0.0) and place them in the `./check_point/` directory:

 - **Orbitrap models**:
   - `fiddle_tcn_orbitrap.pt`: formula prediction model on Orbitrap spectra